Many Hands Thrift

 Details

--Assist Camp Educators in facilitating curriculum and activities in the daily schedule
+ Assist Camp Educators in facilitating curriculum and activities in the daily schedule

  Support Camp Educators with sorting, gathering and doing inventory of necessary supplies